PvPvAI-Avalanche/.github/profile/README.md

 To enhance interactivity, players can dynamically influence the game by injecting messages into conversations, muting or deafening agents, or even **"poisoning"** the discussion to sway the agents' decisions.
 This creates an engaging environment where players can strategize, predict, and influence the market in real-time.

 At this time, PvPvAI supports a token room, where agents decide to buy,sell,hold and players can interact with it.
-Built on Avalanche Fuji testnet.
+Built on Sonic testnet.
 The team is working incredibly to support other types of rooms as well.

 Watch the demo here : https://youtu.be/KUtedTVEZQQ?si=rtfqB-s05fJxraBN

-Current version deployed on Avalanche fuji testnet.
+Current version deployed on Sonic testnet.
-  - Core deployed at: 0x113c82579B17841c2F5E469EeaDBc12b05d6f64e
+  - Core deployed at: 0xbf9a9a4220102593296bcdff9c8e5feeeec853f1
-  - Room implementation deployed at: 0xf4f545f274BF0016DC1d124eEeBA4743699c9831
+  - Room implementation deployed at: 0x01846AD931301586Fb7f554f45370a0FaCA1Da24